EyupYetkin/flutter-homeworks/README.md

 # Homeworks
-I found my homework and upload whatever I found here.
+I found my homeworks and upload whatever I found here.
 I have more than this not less.